lucapette/web/main/content/writing/the-books-i-read-in-2023.md

 {{< book id="35018907" title="Semiosis" name="books/2023/semiosis.jpg" width="200" >}}

 A very intriguing take on "first contact" and alien life forms.
-I also enjoyed the way the book is structured: every chapter a different narrator, every time a time jump.
+I also enjoyed the way the book is structured: every chapter has a different narrator and there's always a time jump between chapters.
+I had to adjust to this approach but, after a couple of chapters, I really liked the idea I had small things to put together myself.

+I've had a similar experience with a different plot device while reading [World war Z](https://www.goodreads.com/book/show/8908.World_War_Z).
+It feels nice to have to put together things on your own.
+I guess there's a risk you can overdo it and tire the reader though.

 {{</ book >}}